Sasanian Empire: Roman Empire

 In the north, Khazars and the Western Turkic Khaganate frequently assaulted the northern provinces of the empire.
 They plundered Media in 634.
 Shortly thereafter, the Persian army defeated them and drove them out.
-The Sassanids built numerous fortifications in the Caucasus region to halt these attacks, such as the imposing fortifications built in Derbent (Dagestan, North Caucasus, now a part of Russia) that to a large extent, have remained intact up to this day.
+The Sasanians built numerous fortifications in the Caucasus region to halt these attacks, such as the imposing fortifications built in Derbent (Dagestan, North Caucasus, now a part of Russia) that to a large extent, have remained intact up to this day.

-On the eastern side of the Caspian Sea, the Sassanians erected the Great Wall of Gorgan, a 200 km-long defensive structure probably aimed to protect the empire from northern peoples, such as the White Huns.
+On the eastern side of the Caspian Sea, the Sasanians erected the Great Wall of Gorgan, a 200 km-long defensive structure probably aimed to protect the empire from northern peoples, such as the White Huns.

 Kingdom of Aksum

-In 522, before Khosrow's reign, a group of monophysite Axumites led an attack on the dominant Himyarites of southern Arabia.
-The local Arab leader was able to resist the attack but appealed to the Sassanians for aid, while the Axumites subsequently turned towards the Byzantines for help.
+In 522, before Khosrow's reign, a group of Monophysite Axumites led an attack on the dominant Himyarites of southern Arabia.
+The local Arab leader was able to resist the attack but appealed to the Sasanians for aid, while the Axumites subsequently turned towards the Byzantines for help.
 The Axumites sent another force across the Red Sea and this time successfully killed the Arab leader and replaced him with an Axumite man to be king of the region.

 In 531, Emperor Justinian suggested that the Axumites of Yemen should cut out the Persians from Indian trade by maritime trade with the Indians.
 The Ethiopians never met this request because an Axumite general named Abraha took control of the Yemenite throne and created an independent nation.
 After Abraha's death one of his sons, Ma'd-Karib, went into exile while his half-brother took the throne.
 After being denied by Justinian, Ma'd-Karib sought help from Khosrow, who sent a small fleet and army under commander Vahriz to depose the new king of Yemen.
 After capturing the capital city San'a'l, Ma'd-Karib's son, Saif, was put on the throne.

-Justinian was ultimately responsible for Sassanian maritime presence in Yemen.
+Justinian was ultimately responsible for Sasanian maritime presence in Yemen.
 By not providing the Yemenite Arabs support, Khosrow was able to help Ma'd-Karib and subsequently established Yemen as a principality of the Sassanian Empire.